 Skip to main content

-You’ve been chosen to join the William & Mary Spring Pathway.
-You’ll follow the footsteps of more than 200 students who completed the William & Mary Spring Pathway before transitioning to W&M.
+Thank you for your interest in the Spring Pathway to William & Mary.
+You’ll follow the footsteps of more than 200 students who completed the Spring Pathway option with Verto before transitioning to William & Mary.

 UNIVERSITY PARTNERSHIP icon